ggreen/rabbitmq-dotNet-showCase/README.md

 # rabbitmq-dotNet-showCase

 This is a reference DotNet Core client/wrapper for connecting with [RabbitMQ](https://www.rabbitmq.com/).
-This demonstrates the best practice development techniques for producers and consumers.
+It demonstrates the best practice development techniques.

+This project implements the [builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern) for producers and consumers.